-3. THE REGULATORY PLATELETS OF APOPTOSIS AND CELL SURVIVAL: TISSUE REGENERATION MECHANISMS regulation of the balance between apoptosis and cell survival, which is important for the fate of damaged tissues, is controlled by platelets [22] (Fig. 1).
+Apoptosis is a process of cell death that is performed exactly to limit tissue damage and is generally associated with immune tolerance.
+The regulation of the balance between apoptosis and cell survival, which is important for the fate of damaged tissues, is controlled by platelets [22] (Figure 1).
 The induction of apoptosis is regulated by different cellular signals, which can be extracellular and intracellular.
 An important extracellular apoptotic pathway involves death receptors, which are the members of the tumor necrosis factor (TNF) receptor family.
-TNF- α is one of the main cytokines that regulates apoptosis.
-Although the presence of TNF- α in platelets is not confirmed, platelets store and secrete various ligands linked to TNF-α, such as Fas-L, CD40L, TRAIL, TWEAK, and LIGHT, [23] which regulate apoptosis through paracrine signals.
+TNF-α is one of the main cytokines that regulates apoptosis.
+Although the presence of TNF- $\!\alpha$ in platelets is not confirmed, platelets store and secrete various ligands linked to TNF-a, such as Fas-L, CD40L, TRAIL, TWEAK, and LIGHT [23], which regulate apoptosis through paracrine signals.
 The incubation of endothelial cells and SMCs with microparticles derived from platelets of patients with sepsis resulted in a strong induction of apoptosis in cells, due to the production of reactive oxygen species (ROS), suggesting a central mechanism in the pathogenesis of septic vascular dysfunction.
-The role of platelet microparticles has been demonstrated in the phosphorylation and activation of Akt (pAkt), a serine-threonine kinase that inactivates the pro-apoptotic BAD part of lymphomas [2] (associated B-lymphoma 2 cell, a promoter of cell death), exercising an antiapoptotic activity in THP-1 cells, a cell line of human monocytic leukemia, in a P selectindependent manner [22].
-Some types of platelet microparticles are induced to differentiate into monocytes through intracellular calcium flows and the release of the complement factor C5a and TNF- α .
-Sharron et al. demonstrated that platelets from mice with sepsis induced by apoptosis in CD4-positive mice underwent through a mechanism independent of platelet microparticles.
+The role of platelet microparticles has been demonstrated in the phosphorylation and activation of Akt (pAkt), a serine threonine kinase that inactivates the pro-apoptotic BAD part of lymphomas [2] (associated B lymphoma 2 cell, a promoter of cell death), exercising an antiapoptotic activity in THP-1 cells, a cell line of human monocytic leukemia, in a P selectindependent manner [22].
+Some types of platelet microparticles are induced to differentiate into monocytes through intracellular calcium flows and the release of the complement factor C5a and TNF-a.
+Sharron, et al. [24] demonstrated that platelets from mice with sepsis induced by apoptosis in CD4-positive mice underwent through a mechanism independent of platelet microparticles.
 In this study, apoptosis was mediated by the protease of serine granzyme B, which is regulated by megakaryocytes of mice with sepsis.
-Later, the authors demonstrated that platelet-induced granzyme B apoptosis occurred in the spleen and in the lung depending on the direct contacts of the cells and on the correct cellular function of GPIIb/IIIa [24] (Fig. 1).
-Platelets can perform antiapoptotic mechanisms, shifting balance to cell survival and tissue repair. neural stem cells (CNS), microparticles caused the phosphorylation of Akt, associated with cell proliferation, and survival and differentiation of neuronal cells [25].
-Aktmediated phosphorylation of platelet microparticles has also been observed in endothelial cells and improved endothelial regeneration occurred after the injection of angiogenic cells.
-Furthermore, platelets secrete, at activation, mediators with antiapoptotic activity, such as HGF, SDF-1, serotonin, adenosine diphosphate, and sphingosine-1-phosphate (Fig. 1), favoring survival signals for vascular endothelial cells and SMCs at the sites of vascular lesions.
+Later, the authors demonstrated that platelet-induced granzyme B apoptosis occurred in the spleen and in the lung depending on the direct contacts of the cells and on the correct cellular function of GPIIb/IIIa [24] (Figure 1).
+Platelets can perform antiapoptotic mechanisms, shifting balance to cell survival and tissue repair.
+In neural stem cells (CNS), platelet microparticles caused the phosphorylation of Akt, associated with cell proliferation, and survival and differentiation of neuronal cells [25].
+Akt-mediated phosphorylation of platelet microparticles has also been observed in endothelial cells and improved endothelial regeneration occurred after the injection of angiogenic cells.
+Furthermore, platelets secrete, at activation, mediators with antiapoptotic activity, such as HGF, SDF-1, serotonin, adenosine diphosphate, and sphingosine-1 phosphate (Figure 1), favoring survival signals for vascular endothelial cells and SMCs at the sites of vascular lesions.
 HMGB1, a nuclear protein passively released by necrotic cells during tissue injury or actively secreted by innate immune cells, has been identified as a warning signal that activates an immune response and regulates the cell death and survival, as demonstrated for cancer cells, depending on the status of HMGB1 redox.
 Platelets contain endogenous HMGB1, which is exported to the cell surface after activation, and this makes HMGB1 a candidate for regulating platelet mortality/survival balance.
-The type of target cells and the regional distribution and the intensity of expression of the surface receptors can define the final result of the proapoptotic and antiapoptotic functions of platelets.
+The type of target cells and the regional distribution and the intensity of expression of the surface receptors can define the result of the proapoptotic and antiapoptotic functions of platelets.